Hugofslopes/pipex/README.md

 ## Summary
 <p>
-    Pipex is an 42 School project wich has the goal to learn how to create pipes like bash terminal.
+    <b>Pipex</b> is an 42 School project wich has the goal to learn how to create pipes like bash terminal.
     The program receives 4 arguments.
 1st is one file, second and third are bash comands like "ls, grep, ..."  and the number four other file.
 The argument number 4 does not need to exist because the program is able to creat it.
 This program should behave the same as bash :</p> <b>$> < file1 cmd1 | cmd2 > file2" </b>
 </p>